Vika1990Z/Vika1990Z.github.io/ventus/content/tutorials-advanced/site-to-site-ipsec-vpn.md

 7. [Verifying connectivity](#verifying-connectivity)

 ## Prerequisites
 1. Create a private network in each region.
-How to create a network see the articles - [Networks](), [Subnets]()
+How to create a network see the articles - [Networks](https://docs.ventuscloud.eu/products/network/networks/) and [Subnets](https://docs.ventuscloud.eu/products/network/subnets/)
 2. Create two VMs in private and public networks based on Ubuntu 18.04 or higher in each region.
-How to create VMs see the article - [Virtual Machines]()
+How to create VMs see the article - [Virtual Machines](https://docs.ventuscloud.eu/products/compute/virtual-machines/)
 3. For testing, need to create on each private network VM based on Windows or Linux

 ## Configure Site to Site IPSec connection